School Committee - February 06, 2025

 Ten days ago, I started petition considering federal holidays only calendar for sharing public school next year and received 310 signatures.

-I'm asking, please think about federal holidays only for 2025-2026.
+I did send a report to you.
+I'm asking, please think about federal holidays only for 2025, 2026.

 And this proposition doesn't devalue any cultural or religious holiday.